TEACHERS DRIVING ACADEMY

 A. The minimum age to get your Learner's Permit is 16 years old.

 Q. When can I get my license?

 A. You must have your permit for 6 months (184 days) of incident-free driving and complete all the driver’s education requirements in order to schedule your road test.
 Incident-free means that you have no violations or ‘at-fault’ crashes.
 If so, the 6 month starts all over from the date of the incident.

 Q. How do I register for the 30 hour classroom instruction?

 A. You can click on the ‘classroom schedule’ link and select the high school where you would like to take classes.
-You can then click on an application form to send directly to the high school of choice to register.
 We are contracted by many high schools and each school sets their own price for the 30-hour course.

 Q. Do I have to attend that specific school or live in that town in order to take driver's education there?

 A. No. We welcome any and all surrounding area students to attend at whatever high school they prefer.

 Q. Do I need to have my Learner's Permit to attend Driver's Education Classes?